Ben Affleck And Jennifer Garner Divorce: All Their Secrets Exposed In Court Documents

 Ben Affleck and Jennifer Garner have officially filed for divorce.
 The couple filed papers in a Los Angeles court this week, citing “irreconcilable difference” as the reason for the split.
 What else did the court documents reveal about their shocking breakup?

-Radar Online reports that Affleck and Garner filed the divorce papers without lawyers and did not indicate a date of separation.
-They both noted that their marriage started on June 29, 2005 and requested joint custody of their three kids – Violet, 11, Seraphina, 8, and Samuel, 5.
-They did not iron out the details of support payments but did list a few of their marital assets.
+Radar Online reported that Affleck and Garner filed the divorce papers without lawyers and did not indicate a date of separation.
+They both noted that their marriage started on June 29, 2005, and requested joint custody of their three kids – Violet, 11, Seraphina, 8, and Samuel, 5.
+They did not iron out the details of support payments, but did list a few of their marital assets.

 “Miscellaneous jewelry and other personal effects,” the court documents revealed.
 “Earnings and accumulations… from and after the date of separation… separate property assets and obligations of the parties, the exact nature and extent of which are not presently known.”